 sort options) to find the largest few directories

 A fancy shell script to backup

 /etc can be found

 Try it using the “

 ACLs and EAs only work for some filesystem

 on YborStudent to see an example.

 A copy of your YborStudent backup policy, and a copy of your journal pages showing the steps you have taken and the answers to the questions for this assignment.
 Don't turn in your whole journal, you will need to add to it every day in class!
 It is common in fact to keep the journal as a text file on the system (with a paper backup of course).
-You can send as email to (preferred).
+Use Canvas and submit to the project's drop-box.
 Please see your syllabus for more information about submitting projects.